iDebugAll/nextbox-ui-plugin/README.md

 #            Listed device role slugs are hidden on initial view load,
 #            you may then hide/display any layer with a control button.
 #        ),
+#        'undisplayed_device_tags': (
+#           ADD YOUR SETTINGS HERE
+#           undisplayed_device_tags value is a list or a tuple of regex strings.
+#           Devices with tags matching any of listed regular expressions are hidden
+#           on initial view load, you may then hide/display any layer with a control button.
+#        ),
+#        'select_layers_list_include_device_tags': (
+#           ADD YOUR SETTINGS HERE
+#           select_layers_list_include_device_tags value is a list or a tuple of regex strings.
+#           Use this parameter to control tags listed in Select Layers menu.
+#           If specified, it works as allow list.
+#        ),
+#        'select_layers_list_exclude_device_tags': (
+#           ADD YOUR SETTINGS HERE
+#           select_layers_list_exclude_device_tags value is a list or a tuple of regex strings.
+#           Use this parameter to control tags listed in Select Layers menu.
+#           If specified, it filters out matched tags from the list, except ones mathcing 'undisplayed_device_tags'.
+#        ),
 #        'DISPLAY_PASSIVE_DEVICES': True|False,
 #        'DISPLAY_LOGICAL_MULTICABLE_LINKS': True|False,
 #        'DISPLAY_UNCONNECTED': True|False,